HobbesUnleashed/hangman/README.md

 ## Features

 * Word selection.
 The game randomly selects a word from one of the five available predefined lists of words.
 * Difficulty settings.
-The game offers three difficulty settings, simple, easy, intermediate, hard and expert.
+The game offers five difficulty settings, simple, easy, intermediate, hard and expert.
 * Words are stored in a Google Sheet, each level of difficulty on a sheet of their own.
 * Visual interface.
 Appealing interface that is easy to navigate and understand.
 * Letter input.
 User can input their guess letter by letter to guess the hidden word.